craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood Clans.md

 ## Governance
 The Clans are all independent, and govern themselves as they wish for the most part, but they all follow the [[Blood-Hobgoblin Clan Pact]], including structure and the like.

 Each of the Clans is ruled by one Hobgoblin, the Mangugu, who answers to up to twelve Gurr'ix-Yuggwulp (advisor-concubines), and must be near three Alman (~bodyguards), at all times.
-The Clans will refer to their repected commanders as Sikgugu, though this is a social position more than a formal role within most
+The Clans will refer to their repected commanders as Sikgugu, though this is a social position more than a formal role within most clans.

 Six family names reside on the [[Blood-Hobgoblin Clan Pact]];